 Figuring out the best time of year to sell a house is subjective, the best time to sell is when it’s right for you.
 So if you’re still unsure if now is the time to sell, check out these 8 Signs It Is Time To Sell Your House In Knoxville, TN, to determine if it is.

 Ultimately, the “right” time depends on your specific goals and circumstances.
 In general, homeowners are looking to sell high and fast.
-If that’s the case for yourself, then you’ll want to list your home during the late spring through late summer.
+If that’s the case for you, then you’ll want to list your home during the late spring through late summer.

 Worst Time of the Year to Sell Your House in TN

 Selling during the worst time of the year could mean more days on the market, fewer prospective buyers, and accepting a reduced sale price.
 Generally, starting in October, the market begins to see a slowdown in buyer activity.
 But ultimately, the time of year you’ll want to avoid when trying to sell a house in Tennessee is during the months of December through March.
 These months see lower median sale prices and more days on the market before receiving an offer.
 However, there are a few advantages to selling during the worst time of the year, which will be explained more below.